toddawhittaker/MimirTestCoverage/README.md

-# MimirTestRunner
+# MimirTestCoverage
-A script and support files for running JUnit 4 tests in programming quesions in MimirHQ
+A script for evaluating code coverage for student written JUnit tests in MimirHQ

 Mimir is an excellent tool for teaching computer science.
-However, their test case
-syntax leaves something to be desired if you've worked with JUnit.
-You don't have
-access to the assertions that JUnit has, nor the ability to define functions for setUp()
-or tearDown() or any other custome function.
-It's a fairly severe limitation.
+However, I prefer teaching using test-driven development and awarding marks for student code coverage.
+There is currently no capability for this.
+However by combining my [MimirTestRunner](https://github.com/toddawhittaker/MimirTestRunner) with a little JaCoCo magic, we can get coverage statistics.

-This little repo solves that problem and lets you run any number of JUnit 4 tests.
+This little repo solves that problem and lets you calculate scores based on student test coverage of their own (or your) program code.

 ## How to use
 1. Create a new "Code Question" in Mimir.